 That’s why I created one index CI at the beginning.

 Creating index on cluster TC1 means creating index on cluster ID.

 The cluster ID is SLID.
 So both the tables are stored in cluster TC1 and organized based on SLID so SLID is cluster ID.

 When you submit the query to oracle it go to the index and that index is pointing to the cluster.

-So when you submit this query to oracle it go to the Index CI and that index is pointing to the cluster TC1 and get the data.
+So when you submit this query to oracle it goes to the Index CI and that index is pointing to the cluster TC1 and get the data.

 So these how data will be accessed when you submit the join query to oracle.